What’s Really in Cool Whip Will Shock You

 Opting for the real whipped stuff will actually save you 10 calories, 0.5 grams of fat and 1 whole gram of saturated fat, as well as 1 gram of sugar.
 What’s more, you’ll also be consuming a product whose first ingredient is cream — not water — and is free of high fructose corn syrup, hydrogenated oils, and artificial ingredients.

 That being said, Reddi-wip doesn’t quite hold up to whipping your own heavy cream at home.
-Reddi-wip contains mono- and diglycerides, which Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition tells us are considered to be a class of trans fats that have escaped FDA classification as tran fat, and are therefore not included in the 2018 ban.
-"Avoid them anytime you're able to!"
+Reddi-wip contains mono- and diglycerides, which Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition, tells us are considered to be a class of trans fats that have escaped FDA classification as trans fat, and are therefore not included in the trans fat ban.
+“Avoid them anytime you’re able to!”
 Smith advises.

 Eat This!
 Instead